Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 \section{Secured Multi-robot trajectory planning}

 We formulate the planning problem as an optimal trajectory optimization problem to minimize arbitrary smooth objective functions.
-We denote as $q_{ij}\in\real{m}$ the position of agent $i$ at the discrete-time index $j$, with $m$ representing the dimension of the state space.
-For a total of $n_p$ robots, and a task time horizon of $T$, a total of $n_p$ trajectories can be represented as an aggregated vector $\vq\in \real{n m T}$.
-The overall goal is to minimize or maximize an objective function $\varPhi(\vq)$ under a set of nonlinear constraints described by a set $\Omega$, which is given by the intersection of spatio-temporal sets given by traditional path planning constraintsand the security constraints (co-observation schedule, reachability analysis).
+We denote the trajectory as $\vq_i = [q_{i0}\dots q_{iT}]\in\real{m\times T}$, where $q_{ij}\in\real{m}$ is the waypoint of agent $i$ in a $m$ dimensional state space, $T$ is the time horizon.
+For a total of $n_p$ robots, trajectories can be represented as an aggregated vector $\vq = \stack(\vq_1,\dots,\vq_{n_p})\in \real{m n_p\times T}$, where $\stack(\cdot)$ denotes the vertical stacking operation.
+The overall goal is to minimize or maximize an objective function $\varPhi(\vq):\real{n m T} \to \real{}$ under a set of nonlinear constraints described by a set $\Omega$, which is given by the intersection of spatio-temporal sets given by traditional path planning constraints and the security constraints (co-observation schedule, reachability analysis).
 Formally:

 To give a concrete example of the cost $\varPhi$ and the set $\Omega$, we introduce a representative application that will be used for all the simulations throughout the paper.